 Transitioning from college to the working world can be eye-opening and challenging.
-There are different expectations and many of your norms change.
-Making the decision to go to graduate school while in the working world, or even continuing it after college, presents even more challenges on how to balance your life.
+There are different expectations, and many of your norms change.
+Making the decision to go to graduate school while in the working world, becoming a professional student, or even continuing it after college, presents even more challenges on how to balance your life.
 There are many points of feeling overwhelmed and of exhaustion, and it is not easy, but it can be done.

 What is Expected of a Graduate Student?